Dirección General de Radio, Televisión y Cinematografía: Rating, standards and censorship

 The RTC also has the power to regulate content and programming in broadcasting and film, as the manager of the country's film and television rating systems.
 It issues the required permits to broadcast religious programming and sanctions violators of its policies on language, standards of conduct and station contests.
 From 2013 to 2015, however, it rarely used this power, only issuing two fines, one to a Monterrey radio station for "corrupt language" and another to a Mérida broadcaster for improperly held contests.

-The RTC's ratings scale includes AA, A, B, B-15, C, and D classifications.
-On television, the rating of a program determines the time period when it may be broadcast: for instance, programs rated B-15 can only be aired after 7pm, those rated C can only be aired after 9pm, and D-rated programming can only be screened after midnight, notably including telenovelas that deal with drug trafficking or cartels.
+The RTC's ratings scale includes AA, A, B, B15, C, and D classifications.
+On television, the rating of a program determines the time period when it may be broadcast: for instance, programs rated B15 can only be aired after 7pm, those rated C can only be aired after 9pm, and D-rated programming can only be screened after midnight, notably including telenovelas that deal with drug trafficking or cartels.
 Other media (such as television programs and movies) may be rated by other entities.
 The RTC rating system is one of various motion picture rating systems that are used to help parents decide what films and TV are appropriate for their children.

 The RTC has also been far more lax than it once was in issuing permits for religious programming; while it issued 7,536 such authorizations between 2000 and 2001, it issued 380,263 of them in 2013 and 2014, a more than 50-fold increase.